johnyob/omniml/tex/response.md

    generator.
-A simple idea is to introduce it via an existential quantification at the toplevel, but this is not the semantics that we want and that you have in mind: to be complete with respect to this semantics, the solver should start exhaustively listing possible record types and picking one that works.
+A simple idea is to introduce it via an existential quantification at the toplevel, but this is not the semantics that we want and that you have in mind: to be complete with respect to this semantics, the solver or type-checker should start exhaustively listing possible record types and pick one that works.

    Review B instead suggests (and we agree) that under-determined choice variables should result in the constraint failing.
 But how